wez/wezterm/docs/config/appearance.markdown

 *since: 20201031-154415-9614e117*

-By default, inactive panes look no different from active panes, with the exception that the cursor will render as an outline style to indicate that it doesn't have the focus.
+To make it easier to see which pane is active, the inactive panes are dimmed and de-saturated slightly.

-You can optionally apply a transformation to the pane colors with a hue, saturation, brightness (HSB) multipler.
+You can specify your own transformation to the pane colors with a hue, saturation, brightness (HSB) multipler.

-In this example, inactive panes will be slightly de-saturated and dimmed:
+In this example, inactive panes will be slightly de-saturated and dimmed;
+this is the default configuration:

 ```lua
 return {